 For adults, do not go above a 5% dilution rate.

-(this recipe is the 1% solution that was 100% effective in the study cited above)
+- (12 drops is the equivalent of a 1% solution, which was 100% effective in the study cited above)

 Don't feel like DIYing Your Own Lice Prevention Spray?

 I know that sometimes time is of the essence.